Our values

 How we work together

-We live and die by how fast we move, and things that can be accomplished today should not wait until tomorrow.
-This means a culture of fast execution which is defined by decisions made at the lowest level possible without waiting for more senior people to “buy in.”
+We believe in a culture of fast and responsible execution.
+Decisions are made at the lowest level possible where the right knowledge exists.
 A decision made is progress made.
 Action items and deliverables should have time horizons within days, not weeks.

 Never disappoint the customer